Pratik0044/JavaScript-CodeWithChai/09_Classses_and_OPP/notes.md

-# javascript and Classes
+# javascript and classes
-    Yes, JavaScript does have classes.
-    ECMAScript 2015 (also known as ES6) introduced the class syntax to JavaScript, providing a more familiar and convenient way to work with object-oriented programming (OOP) principles.

 ## OOP
-    it is programing paradaym:- it refers to how codes are visible in style

 ## Object
--Collection of properties and methods
+- collection of properties and methods
--Ex-toLowerCase
+- toLowerCase

-## Why use OOP
+## why use OOP

-## Parts of OOP
+## parts of OOP
--Obejct litral {}

--Constructor Fucntion
--Prototype
--Classes
--Instances (new, This)
+Object literal

+- Constructor function
+- Prototypes
+- Classes
+- Instances (new, this)

-## 4 Pillars
+## 4 pillars
--Absraction --------> Chupana
--Encapsulation------> Rapup kar dena -Inheritance-------->
--Polymorphism-------> Ek method se kai kam kara lena
+Abstraction
+Encapsulation
+Inheritance
+Polymorphism